RacinanteOpus/PrettyC2/README.md

-# PrettyC2
+# PrettyC2Test

-MrTrivel's PrettyC2Tables with sort capabilities by clicking on the column headers.
+MrTrivel's PrettyC2Tables with sort capabilities by clicking on the column headers and "what-if" scenarios.